danfrost/music-lessons/chapters/00_ChapterZero_WIP.md

 "The History of Banking Timeline | Sutori" - starts very late.
 Completely ignores a lot of history.
 Windowing.
 This is classic windowing - bringing in the window so it starts within the country and culture we are part of, which makes it feel like there is something exceptional about it.

+"financialisation" is creating new technology on top of old.

 --